jotare/mal-rust/README.md

 # mal-rust

-`mal` is a Joel Martin project consisting in a set of instructions to build a LISP interpreter in any Turing-complete programming language.
-This projects implements a LISP interpreter following the instructions from the `mal` [repository](https://github.com/kanaka/mal) but totally adapted to Rust.
+MAL is a Joel Martin project consisting in a set of instructions to build a LISP interpreter in any Turing-complete programming language.
+This projects implements a LISP interpreter following the instructions from the MAL [repository](https://github.com/kanaka/mal) but totally adapted to Rust.

-`mal` original project has lot of impressive generic code to allow a uniform experience implementing the intepreter in any programming language, but this is out of scope for this project.
-As all that code is excessive for a single implementation, this project builds a language specific version of `mal`.
-You can think of it as a implementation of `mal` as if it were intended to be written only in a programming language.
+MAL original project has lot of impressive generic code to allow a uniform experience implementing the intepreter in any programming language, but this is out of scope for this project.
+As all that code is excessive for a single implementation, this project builds a language specific version of MAL.
+You can think of it as a implementation of MAL as if it were intended to be written only in a programming language.

 The project follows a linear path, tagging the master branch with the